Metta Wisdom Way

 - Daily practice: Participants are encouraged and supported to maintain a personal daily practice including at least a 30-45 minute sitting of meditation.

-- Practice community: Each participant will be invited to partner with two or more “kalyana mitta” (spiritual friends aka Dharma buddies) from among their fellow participants with whom they will meet in person or by phone/zoom on a monthly basis to reflect on their practice and be a listening support.
+- Practice community: Each participant will be invited to partner with two or more "kalyana mitta" (spiritual friends, or Dharma buddies) from among their fellow participants.
+These small groups are encouraged to meet monthly to reflect on their practice and offer mutual listening support, whether in person, by phone, or by video call.

 Acceptance into the program requires a commitment to participate in all of its elements.